smikhalevski/roqueform/README.md

 # Form submission

 Without plugins, Roqueform only manages the state of the form fields, and doesn't affect how the form is submitted.
-So you can use `form` tags as you did before, but read input values from the `Field` object:
+So you can use `form` tags and read input values from the `Field` object:

 ```tsx
 const App = () => {